-- Mode 0 Scrolling by 8 characters

-- Mode 1 Scrolling by 1 character

-- Mode 2 Word alignment scrolling

-- Mode 3 Scrolling by 1 character, text separated by spaces at begin and end
+- Mode 0 Scrolling by 8 characters - Mode 1 Scrolling by 1 character - Mode 2 Word alignment scrolling (see also SETFEAT command for further options) - Mode 3 Scrolling by 1 character, text separated by spaces at begin and end

 Additional differences exist between Dynamic PS 1 and Dynamic PS 2 (see sections 12.2 and 12.9).
 In general the DPS1 should be used if on-line connection is available between your studio and the RDS encoder while the DPS2 should be used if the RDS encoder is placed on a site without on-line connection providing set of fixed messages.